Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Methodology

-\end{theorem} \begin{myRemark} The infinite-sample consistency elucidates that the proposed risk can be calibrated to the 0-1 loss.
-Therefore, if we minimize the risk and obtain the optimal classifier, the classifier also achieves the Bayes error. \end{myRemark} \paragraph{Estimation error bound.}We further elaborate the convergence property of the empirical risk estimator $\widehat{R}(f_{1}, f_{2}, \ldots, f_{q})$ by providing its estimation error bound.
-We assume that there exists some constant $C_{f}$ such that $\sup_{f\in\mathcal{F}}\|f\|_{\infty} \leq C_{f}$ and some constant $C_{\ell}$ such that $\sup_{|z|\leq C_{f}}\ell(z) \leq C_{\ell}$.
-We also assume that the binary-class loss function $\ell(z)$ is Lipschitz continuous w.r.t.~$z$ with a Lipschitz constant $L_{\ell}$.
-Then we have the following theorem (its proof is given in Appendix \ref{proof_eeb}). \begin{theorem} Based on the above assumptions, for any $\delta > 0$, the following inequality holds with probability at least $1 -\delta$:
+\end{theorem} \begin{remark} The infinite-sample consistency elucidates that the proposed risk can be calibrated to the 0-1 loss.
+Therefore, if we minimize the proposed risk and obtain the optimal classifier, the classifier also achieves the Bayes error. \end{remark} \paragraph{Estimation error bound.}We further elaborate the convergence property of the empirical risk estimator $\widehat{R}(f_{1}, f_{2}, \ldots, f_{q})$ by providing its estimation error bound.
+The optimal classifiers w.r.t.~$\widehat{R}(f_{1}, f_{2}, \ldots, f_{q})$ are

+\begin{theorem} Based on the above assumptions, for any $\delta > 0$, the following inequality holds with probability at least $1 -\delta$: